 Musty Odors—a old or musty smell in your home almost always means that mildew and mold are present.
 These contaminants thrive on moisture, which starts to collect in areas like basements, garages and crawlspaces.

 Water Damage Stains—water stains along your walls and ceilings are a sign of excess moisture.
 Be sure to have a professional inspect water stains to ensure you don’t have pipe leakage.
 If you see the damage, the water is already present and a dehumidifier will help begin the drying-up process!

 Rotting or Buckling Wood—wood retains moisture and with an overload it will begin to buckle and rot.
 Rotting wood attracts unwanted pests like termites, and the damage can be cosmetic, causing you to consider expensive remodeling.

-- Allergies—allergy prone homeowners will notice significant increase in allergy troubles due to their indoor air quality.
+Allergies—allergy-prone homeowners will notice a significant increase in allergy troubles due to their indoor air quality.
 Excess moisture in the air breeds airborne allergens like dust mites and mold spores.
-If your allergies act up while you’re inside, you likely are experiencing a poor indoor air quality.
-Humidity levels can also cause simple discomforts like chapped lips, and more serious issues like respiratory breathing problems.
+If your allergies act up while you’re inside, you likely are experiencing poor indoor air quality.
+Humidity levels can also cause simple discomforts like chapped lips and more severe issues like respiratory breathing problems.